Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool manages Azure DevOps test plans, suites, and cases, listing specific actions.
-It provides a verb ('manage') and resources ('test plans, suites, and cases'), but doesn't explicitly differentiate from sibling tools like manage_work_items or manage_boards, which might also handle test-related items in different contexts.
+This distinguishes it from sibling tools that manage other domains like boards, repos, or work items.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.